pisicaverde/yet-another-internet-radio-ESP32/README.md

 - RTC using ESP32's internal clock, updated from NTP continuously
 - bass, treble and separate left and right volume setting using VS1053 registers;
 - wifiManager-like functionality - if none of saved APs is available, it creates its own, for accessing config page.

+It's stable, all features are working, but with issues and lots of ToDo's.

 ### Component list: ###
 - [ESP32 DevKitC VIB](https://www.tme.eu/en/details/esp32-devkitc-vib/development-tools-for-data-transmission/espressif/)